 When you register for WorkSafeBC insurance, you are assigned to a classification unit based on the products you produce, the services you provide, and the processes, technology, or materials you use.

-Some classification units aren’t big enough for us to predict claim costs, so we combine them with classification units for similar types of industries to form an industry group (for example, berry farms, orchards, and vineyards are in one industry group).
+Some classification units aren’t big enough for us to predict claim costs, so we combine them with classification units of similar types of industries to form an industry group (for example, berry farms, vineyard and wineries).
 Some classification units are large enough to form their own industry group.
-There are about 200 industry groups.
+There are about 230 industry groups.

 We determine the historical cost rate for each industry group by looking at the ratio of their claims costs to their payroll.

 2. Industry groups are combined into rate groups

 Next, we combine industry groups into rate groups.
 Some industry groups are large enough to form their own rate groups, but those that are not large enough are combined with other industry groups that have a similar claim cost profile.
 These rate groups sometimes include industries that don’t look like they have much in common, but because they share the same claim cost profile, stable rates can be set for each group.